bnb-chain/greenfield-cmd/README.md

 ### Precautions

 1. The user need to use "keystore create" command to generate a keystore file first.
-The content of the keystore is the encrypted private key information, and the passwordFile is used for encrypting/decrypting the private key.
-The other commands need run with -k if the keystore is not on the default path.
+The content of the keystore is the encrypted private key information
+All the other commands need run with -k if the keystore is not on the default path.

 2. The operator account should have enough balance before sending request to greenfield.

 3. The cmd tool has ability to intelligently select the correct SP by the info of bucket name and object name in command.
 Users do not need to specify the address of the SP in the command or config file.

-4. The "gnfd://" is a fixed prefix which representing the greenfield resources
+4. The "gnfd://" is a fixed prefix which representing the greenfield object or bucket.

 ### Examples